lucapalamenti/GeographyApp/README.md

     - Disabled sounds
     - Multiple color schemes
 - Gamemodes:
+    - add "modifiers" to some gamemodes. ex:
+        - "type (hard)":
+            - Only 1 guess per prompt instead of 3
+            - Show first letter after first incorrect answer
+            - timed mode (~5 seconds per prompt)
+            - skip to next: press space or enter to go to next prompt (just say the name out loud)
+    - "Timed": Maybe just an option for all gamemodes (different from having a timer in the corner)
     - "Borders": Name all surrounding regions
     - "Outline": Name region based on outline and surrounding regions
     - "Outline (Hard)": Name region based only on outline